Chile loses FIFA appeal in World Cup case with Ecuador

 However, Chile’s legal challenge can continue.

-The Chilean soccer federation can now appeal against FIFA’s verdict to CAS in Lausanne, Switzerland.
+The Chilean soccer federation will appeal against FIFA’s verdict to CAS in Lausanne, Switzerland.
 Sport’s highest court can organize an urgent hearing and ruling in the nine weeks left until the World Cup starts.

-Chile claimed to have evidence proving Castillo is Colombian and should never have played for Ecuador.
+“It is a sad day for soccer and for fair play.
+The message is clear — tricks are allowed,” Chilean federation lawyer Eduardo Carlezzo said, adding “there is an enormous amount of documents which prove that the player undoubtedly was born in Colombia.”

 Chile prepared its case after the World Cup draw was made on April 1, and after FIFA and Qatari organizers sold thousands of tickets and accommodation rooms to Ecuador fans.